 If, in the most optimistic possibility, the remaining score again shared among the other $k-1$ candidates equally, the amount of Borda score for every other candidate would be $\frac{(k-1)n}{2}$ which is clearly equal to the Borda score for $x_1$ and thus the social choice set consists of all the candidates.
 Otherwise, if the remaining score is shared among every other candidate, $x_1$ can no longer be the social choice according to Borda count rule.
 The reason is that there is at least one candidate that has a score higher than that of $x_1$. \item \textbf{Copeland, Condorcet, and Seq.
 Pairs.}: Consider the following profile (each column shows a ballot of each voter):

-The alternative 'd' is the unique social choice when the Copeland and Condorcet's method is used.
-Although the alternative 'd' is a social choice, it is at the bottom of half of the individual preference lists and so social disappointment has taken place.
-Also, suppose that alphabetic ordering of the alternatives is the agenda.
-So, $\{c,d\}$ is the social choice and SDC is violated where Seq.
-Pairs. is used for voting. \item \textbf{Hare}: Consider the three alternatives 'a', 'b', and 'c' and the following sequence of ten preference lists grouped into voting blocks of size four, three, and one:
+The alternative 'd' is the unique social choice when the Condorcet method is used, but 'd' is at the bottom of half of the individual preference lists, and so social disappointment has taken place.
+All alternatives are in the social choice set when the Copeland method is used.
+Again, social disappointment has taken place.
+Also, suppose that alphabetic ordering of the alternatives is the agenda when the Seq.
+Pairs method is used.
+So, $\{c,d\}$ is the social choice, and, again, SDC is violated. \item \textbf{Hare}: Consider the three alternatives 'a', 'b', and 'c' and the following sequence of ten preference lists grouped into voting blocks of size four, three, and one:

-The alternatives 'a' is the social choice set when the Hare system is used.
-Although 'a' is the social choice, it is at the bottom of more than half of the individual preference lists and so social disappointment has taken place. \end{itemize} \end{proof} Of the seven voting procedures we looked at, only Coombs's method satisfies SDC.
-However, Coombs does not satisfy the monotonicity criterion, formalizes the crucial idea that increased support for a candidate never hurts, and may help her to win.
+The alternative 'a' is in the social choice set when the Hare system is used.
+Although 'a' is the social choice, it is at the bottom of more than half of the individual preference lists and so social disappointment has taken place. \end{itemize} \end{proof}

+Of the seven voting procedures we considered, only Coombs's method satisfies SDC.
+However, Coombs does not satisfy the monotonicity criterion, which formalizes the crucial idea that increased support for a candidate never hurts, and may help her to win.
 Otherwise, voters would be afraid to cast their ballots in an \emph{honest way}, aware that a vote for their sincere first choice could harm the cause of electing her.
 We, therefore, want to pursue a voting procedure to satisfy the monotonicity criterion \cite{RobinsonUllman}.
 Suppose we are seeking a voting procedure that satisfies SDC and monotonicity simultaneously.

-In this section, we introduce a new voting protocol that satisfies monotonicity and prevents SD in voting systems. \begin{definition}(\textit{The Least Unpopular (LU) procedure}) The social choice(s) in the least unpopular procedure (LU) is (are) the alternative(s) that appear(s) less than the others at the bottom of individual preference lists.
-More precisely, V is the LU procedure if V(P)=$\{x\in A|lp(x) \textrm{ is minimum} \}$, where $lp(x)=\{i\in N| \min_i(A,P)=x\}$. \end{definition} This protocol satisfies the AAW, Monotonicity, and social disappointment criterion, but does not satisfy the CWC, CLC, Pareto, and IIA criterion. \begin{proposition} The Least Unpopular procedure does not satisfy the CLC, CWC, IIA, and Pareto criteria. \end{proposition} \begin{proof} Consider the four alternatives 'a', 'b', 'c', and 'd' and the following profile:
+Now, we introduce a new voting protocol that satisfies monotonicity and prevents SD in voting systems. \begin{definition}(\textit{The Least Unpopular (LU) procedure}) The social choice(s) in the least unpopular procedure (LU) is (are) the alternative(s) that appear(s) the fewest number of times at the bottom of individual preference lists.
+More precisely, V is the LU procedure if V(P)=$\{x\in A|lp(x) \textrm{ is minimum} \}$, where $lp(x)=\{i\in N| \min_i(A,P)=x\}$. \end{definition}